vinceb3/COP2373/README.md

 # COP2373
-This repository is for school-related Python files.
-Nothing much else.
+This repository is for school-related Python files and Word docs.